 This command obtains the address of the byte specifying the asynchronous driver adapter command used for read operations.
 This command is then stored in the DCB.MOCR field.
 The asynchronous driver communicates with the adapter through this command.
 For example, whenever an adapter is to perform a read operation, the driver issues the read command stored in the DCB.MOCR field by RCMD.
-(See Figure 3-5).

-For read operations the adapter command should normally specify: ENABLE+ DATA TERMINAL READY + (DTR) The proper combination for read and See the OS/32 (optionally) echoplex.
+See Figure 3-5.
+For read operations the adapter command should normally specify:

+ENABLE+ DATA TERMINAL READY + (DTR) The proper combination for read and See the OS/32 (optionally) echoplex.
 Basic Data Communications Reference Manual.

 This must be consistent with the adapter type, its particular strapping, and the modem.
 If the echoplex is used (normally only on 4-wire) it should be specified only in the READ command.
 See Figure 3-5.

-XX26 This command obtains the address of RDISABLE tha byte containing the adapter command that is stored in the DCB.DOCR field for use This adapter command by the driver. disables interrupts from the read side of the adapter after each completed DCW READ and WRITE command and after any error conditions.
-It should normally leave the adapter and modem in the read mode and specify: DISABLE + DATA TERMINAL READY+ Proper combination for READ.
+XX26 This command obtains the address of the byte containing the adapter command that is stored in the DCB.DOCR field for use by the driver.
+This adapter command disables interrupts from the read side of the adapter after each completed DCW READ and WRITE command and after any error conditions.
+It should normally leave the adapter and modem in the read mode and specify:

+DISABLE + DATA TERMINAL READY+ Proper combination for READ.
 See Figure 3-5.
 See the OS/32 Basic Data Communications Reference Manual.

-WCMD XX1E This command obtains the address of the write adapter commands that are stored in WDIS the DCB.MOCW and DCB.DOCW fields for use by the asynchronous driver.
+XX1E This command obtains the address of the WCMD write adapter commands that are stored in or WDIS the DCB.MOCW and DCB.DOCW fields for use by the asynchronous driver.